distribusion/retailer_api_documentation/source/index.html.md

 After retrieving station codes, you can now start searching for connections by sending us `GET` requests to [connections#find](https://api-demo.distribusion.com/retailers/v3/docs/#find).
 We do not provide pairs of stations in order to allow our engine to learn from the consumers demand.
 By doing so, if a specific ride is highly requested but currently unavailable, you can be assured that it will be soon delivered through our API.

 <aside class="success">
-Remember — in order to query information from our API, you need to get your own API key at [partner@distribusion.com](mailto:partner@distribusion.com)!
+Remember — in order to query information from our API, you need to get your own API key at <a href='mailto:partner@distribusion.com'>partner@distribusion.com</a>!
 </aside>

 ## Build a Booking Form